Workshops & Consultation

 9 hour Virtual Workshop

 In this course, participants will learn about the theoretical basis and spirit of MI, will identify change talk and sustain talk, and will learn how to use core MI skills.
 Participants will gain an understanding of how to use MI in diverse treatment applications and how to incorporate MI into their existing clinical practice.
-This course is hosted on Udemy and can be accessed on your own schedule.
+Specific MI skills are taught and practiced throughout experiential workshop.

 18 CE Course